 The timeline of when Federal Employees are 50-60 years old is when premiums may skyrocket.
 From ages 50-60, it’s been estimated that FEGLI premiums can increase by 200%, and that is to maintain the same level of protection.

 Apart from that, FEGLI coverage is a pure death benefit play.
 You won’t have any cash value or an ability to use accelerated living benefit riders to potentially pay for long-term care or other care situations.

 Since the age 50-60 timeline is when many Federal Employees attain their Minimum Retirement Age, it’s good to consider how your life insurance options may be in conjunction with other parts of your Federal Benefits.

 Need help understanding your benefits options or optimizing the rest of your Federal Benefits?
 We are here to help.
-Contact us or request a Personal Federal Benefits Analysis to have more clarity about what your benefits can do for you.
+Contact us or request a complimentary CABS Report (Comprehensive Annual Benefits Summary Report) to have more clarity about what your benefits can do for you.